Petrol, diesel prices remain steady in Mumbai, Delhi, Kolkata, Chennai: Check fuel rates here

-Petrol and diesel prices remained unchanged across metro cities on Monday, February 28, for the 115th day, despite crude oil prices rising sharply as the Ukraine-Russia conflict escalated.
+Petrol and diesel prices remained unchanged across metro cities on Wednesday.
+This is the longest duration when the rates have remained static.

 In December 2021, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.